 Justin Michael Cornwell

-Justin Michael Cornwell was born on November 5, 1988 in the town of Sharon Pennsylvania to Sidney and Robin Cornwell (Herring-Atkins).
+Justin Michael Cornwell was born in the town of Sharon Pennsylvania to Sidney and Robin Cornwell (Herring-Atkins).
 Justin lived most of his early years in Elyria Ohio and Louisville Kentucky.
 In 1998 Justin's mom and step father, Jackie and Robin Herring moved to Louisville Kentucky where he showed an early interest in the arts starting in elementary school participating in plays, chorus and taking saxophone lessons.

 As a gifted singer/song writer, Justin tried out for several talent competitions including American Idol.
 He attended and graduated from Eastern High School in Louisville Kentucky where he participated in Chorus, the Madrigal Singers and school plays.
 He was also named as a premier student artist for the newly built Muhammad Ali Center.
 His artwork and portrait still decorate the walls of the Muhammad Ali Center Museum to this day.